sjeibmann/Vue-P5js-Gradient-App/cline_docs/activeContext.md

    - Implement better visual feedback for selected nodes

 3. **Performance Optimization**:
-   - Optimize the mesh rendering for 60 FPS on all devices
+   - Optimize for 60 FPS on all devices
    - Implement more efficient node lookup and rendering
-   - Add GPU acceleration for complex mesh gradients
+   - Add advanced GPU acceleration for complex mesh gradients

 4. **Mobile Support**:
    - Improve touch interactions for node selection and dragging